Your teen may want to be involved in several aspects of her bat mitzvah celebration plans, but you don’t need him or her for everything.

 Write Bimah Remarks and Welcome Toast

 While your teen is spending time out of the house, reflect on her best qualities and commitment to Torah study, as well as what you’d like to say at this milestone.
 Write your thoughts and save them somewhere your teen won’t easily find them if you share a computer.
-Also, jot some notes of welcome for your guests at your post-service celebration.
+Also, jot some notes of welcome for your guests to share at your post-service celebration.

 Shop for Your Outfits